ocramz/ocramz.github.io/posts/2026-01-16-ergonomics-numerical.markdown

 # Conclusion

-If you read this far, thank you, I think we might be kindred spirits.

-Respecting modeling intent in scientific libraries can play one small but significant part in helping reproducibility and ultimately accelerating science, which is why I find it a worthy topic of exploration.
+Respecting the _intent_ of numerical modeling in software libraries can play a significant part toward sharing of research artifacts, reproducibility and ultimately accelerating science, which is why I find it a topic well worthy of exploration.